njsmith/zs/doc/format.rst

   *includes* the root index block's length and CRC fields; the idea is that doing a single read of this length, a the given offset, will give us the root index itself.
-This is an important optimization when IO has high-latency, as when accessing a ZSS file over HTTP.
+This is an important optimization when IO has high-latency, as when accessing a ZS file over HTTP.

 Then this is repeated as many times as you want.